Noma (restaurant): Food

 The cuisine of Noma is Nordic/Scandinavian; the restaurant's founders, Redzepi and Meyer, have attempted to redefine this Nordic cuisine.
 Its cuisine can be considered more an interpretation of Nordic food than classical Nordic food itself, according to Meyer in the book Noma – Nordic Cuisine.
 Notable dishes include "The Hen and the Egg", a meal cooked by the diners themselves, which consists of potato chips, a wild duck egg, slightly wet hay, salt, herbs, wild forest plants, hay oil, thyme, butter, and wild garlic sauce.

 Staff

 Redzepi formerly worked at restaurants including The French Laundry, El Bulli, Kong Hans Kælder and Le Jardin des Sens.
-The head chef is currently Kenneth Foong, replacing Canadian Benjamin Ing in July 2020.
-Prior head chefs include Dan Giusti and Matt Orlando.
-The head sommelier is Ava Mees List.
+During Noma's final years of regular service, the head chef was Kenneth Foong, who replaced Canadian Benjamin Ing in July 2020.
+Prior head chefs included Dan Giusti and Matt Orlando.

+Labor practices

+Noma historically relied heavily on unpaid interns, known as stagiaires, a common practice in fine dining.
+A 2022 Financial Times investigation reported that the restaurant employed approximately 30 unpaid interns alongside 34 paid chefs, with interns working up to 70 hours per week.
+A 2023 Vice report found that roughly half of Noma's 60-person kitchen staff were unpaid.

+In October 2022, Noma began paying all of its interns, a change that added an estimated $50,000 to $70,000 per month in labor costs.
+When Redzepi announced in January 2023 that Noma would transition away from traditional restaurant service, he cited the financial and emotional toll of the model, telling The New York Times: "It's unsustainable.
+Financially and emotionally, as an employer and as a human being, it just doesn't work."

+Physical abuse allegations

+In March 2026, The New York Times reported that Redzepi physically abused dozens of employees at Noma.
+Thirty employees reported that being hit by Redzepi was "routine."
+When employees broke rules, Redzepi was known to punch them or publicly ridicule them.

+In his statement to The Times, Redzepi said "Although I don’t recognize all details in these stories, I can see enough of my past behavior reflected in them to understand that my actions were harmful to people who worked with me.
+To those who have suffered under my leadership, my bad judgment, or my anger, I am deeply sorry and I have worked to change."